okaresz/qtuc/doc/deviceAPI.xml.md

 </deviceInfo>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**positiveAck**: Whether the device uses positive acknowledgment.
+Can be ''true'' or ''false''.
+If not defined, ''false'' will be used.
+See [set command](@ref doc-deviceCommand-set) for details.<br>
 **name**: A short name of the device. (max 50 char, ASCII)<br>
 **desc**: Description of the device.<br>
 **platform**: A short platform description.<br>